SaifAqqad/corsair_battery_level/README.md

 ##

-This is only an attempt to rewrite a version of  https://github.com/mx0c/Corsair-Void-Pro-Battery-Overlay in node, mostly as an exercise. so most credits to them.
+This is just an attempt to rewrite a version of [mx0c/Corsair-Void-Pro-Battery-Overlay](https://github.com/mx0c/Corsair-Void-Pro-Battery-Overlay) in node, mostly as an exercise. so all credits to them.